-Aspen is world-famous for its skiing facilities, and if there is a sole reason why Aspen attracts visitors all over the globe, that must be its ski resorts.
-Aspen, despite being a small-sized town, is blessed to be surrounded by four major ski areas namely the Aspen Highlands, Aspen Mountain, Buttermilk and Snowmass Ski Resort.
-Among these, the Snowmass Ski Resort is the most popular, and being the ultimate choice of ski aficionados and winter sports fanatics, almost half of ski trails here are meant for experienced skiers, as the challenging trails and slopes give the visitors a different kind of satisfaction.
+Aspen is world-famous for its skiing facilities, and if there is the sole reason why Aspen attracts visitors all over the globe, that must be its ski resorts.
+Aspen, despite being a small-sized town, is blessed to be surrounded by four major ski areas namely the Aspen Highlands, Aspen Mountain, Buttermilk, and Snowmass Ski Resort.
+Among these, the Snowmass Ski Resort is the most popular and is the ultimate choice of ski aficionados and winter sports fanatics, almost half of the ski trails here are meant for experienced skiers, as the challenging trails and slopes give the visitors a different kind of satisfaction.

 Buttermilk, on the other hand, is the most favorite among ski neophytes.
 Buttermilk is a vast ski resort with stress-free trails, making it the best venue for ski beginners, most especially kids.
 There are also trainings and lessons being offered in Buttermilk, making it more appealing to first-time skiers.

 When the winter season is over, skiing takes a back seat to make way to the summer season’s popular activity: hiking.
 When it comes to hiking, the destination that tops the list is the Maroon Bells.
 Envelope with enchanting nature-inspired scenery, the Mountain Bells is arguably the most-photographed tourist attraction in Colorado, courtesy of its rugged peaks and changing-hues slopes.
 Mountain Bells is the perfect venue for admiring what nature has blessed the region, as the 14,000 twin peaks boasts of wildlife, hiking trails, and campsites that complete the nature trip.